 If you are a person who is particular about details, do you really want to go this far?
 I thought that many times.
 Looking back now, I realize that I was desperately trying to get the most out of it, but this time taught me that paying attention to detail is what increases the value of a space.

-When we struggled to finalize the details that were essential to concept design, the designer simply said, "I'll leave it to you, Hino-kun."
-This was the most difficult period, when I and the other members of concept design team were at the center of putting it into the actual spatial concept design, but it was also a time when I learned even more about the joys of work."
+When we were having trouble finalizing the crucial details of the concept design, the designer simply said, "I'll leave it to you, Hino."
+This period, when concept design team members and I were at the forefront of translating it into actual spatial concept design, was the most challenging, but it was also when I learned even more about the joy of work."

-When the concept design team was stumped, Hino's suggestions sometimes led to a solution.
+In situations where concept design team was struggling, Hino's suggestions sometimes led to solutions.

 Hino: ``The training facility was supposed to process wood related to the founder and display it on the wall, but we couldn't come up with an answer on how to arrange it, so there was a deadlock.
 Let's put them side by side.''
 When I showed the designer what I had assembled temporarily in the warehouse, he said, ``This is fine.''
 He was praised for his efforts to prevent the metal fittings from being visible. , the proposal was adopted as is.